 He has advised and supported a number of free schools during their application and pre-opening phases and has also provided strategic advice to nationwide local authorities and children’s services.
 Keith also wrote significant elements of the National College for Teaching and Leadership’s (NCTL) leadership curriculum, including designing training materials for Chairs of Governors.

-STEVE HOWES – TRUSTEE
+STEVE HOWES – MEMBER

 Steve is an engineer and businessman operating in the technology sector, with a passionate belief that a high quality of education is the foundation on which a fulfilling life is built.
 I see diversity of provision and inclusivity in approach being the twin strands which together will ensure that, whatever talents a student has are recognised and nurtured, to allow that individual to succeed in whatever way best suits them.